 As a general rule, any stores, facilities and businesses that do not remain strictly prohibited can open.
 The operators or persons in charge must ensure that hygiene measures are in place, entry is monitored, queues are avoided and social distancing is observed.

-Applicable to these stores, facilities and businesses is the rule that only one person may be admitted per 20 square meters of the total area accessible to the public; on the condition that the infection rate remains low, this rule will be eased as of 25 May to one person per 15 square meters.
-Moreover, provided the social distancing rule of minimum 1.5 meters is observed, four customers or visitors are permitted to enter at any one time irrespective of the total area.
+Applicable to these stores, facilities and businesses is the rule that only one person may be admitted per 5 square meters of the total area accessible to the public.
+However, provided the social distancing rule of minimum 1.5 meters is observed, four customers or visitors are permitted to enter at any one time irrespective of the total area.

 Strictly prohibited and/or to remain closed are

 What rules apply to minor and major events?

 Gatherings with over 10 participants are generally prohibited.